 - As leaders in this field, students foster healthy working relationships within the team.

 - Develop and present a professional portfolio.

-- Identify industry expectations and apply those professional standards to one's own work.
+- Identify industry expectations and apply those professional standards to your own work.

-- Overcome personal egocentricities, prejudices and ownership issues in order to produce the best work possible of the team and maintain a healthy collaborative environment.
+- Overcome personal egocentricities, prejudices, and ownership issues in order to produce the best work possible for the team and maintain a healthy collaborative environment.